elite-coder-5150/php-components/README.md

     2. [search by id](./docs/search-by-id.md) - a function that allows you to search for a user, group or post. of a user

     3. [remove-favorites](./docs/remove-favoriates.md) - simple little plugin for removing posts and people from your favirotes list.

+    4. [tweets](./docs/tweets.md) - a function that allows you to post a tweet.